A.J. Pollock Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 7.53 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (7.45).

-- Athletics pitchers combine to allow 51 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to allow 53 total home runs at a clip of 1.7 per game (most in baseball).

-- Sears (0-2) gets the starting nod for the Athletics in his sixth start of the season.
-He has a 6.23 ERA in 26 2/3 innings pitched, with 27 strikeouts.
+- Rucinski (0-1) takes the mound for the Athletics to make his second start this season.

-- The left-hander last appeared on Thursday against the Los Angeles Angels, when he went 4 1/3 innings, allowing six earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing three earned runs while giving up 11 hits.

-- In five games this season, the 27-year-old has a 6.23 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.